| Is Martial arts

 kung fu exercises with an added comtemplative nature

+of the Shaolin variety that combines Zen Buddhism.
 In recent years, popular Kung fu films such as Crouching

 Tiger, Hidden Dragon, Hero, Banquet by top directors